Is inheritance included in divorce?

 What happens to inherited property in a divorce?

-This will depend on multiple factors, such as when the inheritance was received, the needs of the couple and their children, however, will likely be included as part of your matrimonial pot and then agreed to be “ringfenced” as part of your divorce financial settlement.
+This will depend on multiple factors, such as when the inheritance was received, and the needs of the couple and their children, however, will likely be included as part of your matrimonial pot and then agreed to be “ringfenced” as part of your divorce financial settlement.

 Is inheritance part of the divorce settlement?